Health

 How is Arkansas doing?

-In 2019, the latest year for which gender and race data is available, life expectancy was higher for women in Arkansas than men at 79 vs. 74 years.
-Life expectancy was higher for Whites than Black/African Americans, at 76 years vs. 74 years.
+Life expectancy was highest for Hispanics and Latinos in 2020, at 89 years followed by Asians at 84.
+Black/African Americans had the lowest life expectancy at 72.
+In 2019, the latest year for which gender data is available, life expectancy was higher for women in Arkansas than men at 79 vs. 74 years.

 Notes about the data

 The rates are calculated with the assumption that age-specific mortality rates stay the same throughout the lifespan of each age cohort.
-The most recent year for county-level data on life expectancy is 2016.
-The most recent year for nationwide comparative data on life expectancy is 2019.
-The most recent year for gender and race statistics on life expectancy is 2019, and data for races other than Black and White was not available.
+The most recent year for nationwide comparative data, county-level comparative data, and race statistics on life expectancy is 2020.
+The most recent year for gender statistics on life expectancy is 2019.

 Source: Institute for Health Metrics and Evaluation (IHME)